International cooperation

 Pompidou Group.
 Cooperation on Alcohol and Drug Abuse Prevention.

 SINC.
 International collaboration of European health and care regulators.
 The aim is to strengthen cooperation and consultation between the supervisory authorities involved in similar projects.
-The purpose is to learn from each other, develop new supervision methods and further enhance our role in supervising healthcare.
+The purpose is to learn from each other, develop new supervision methods, and further enhance our role in healthcare supervision.

 WHO-FIC European Network.
 Since 2022, an employee from the National Centre for e-Health has been Iceland's representative in the European cooperation on the WHO's international classification system in health care.
-The aim is to strengthen European countries in the implementation and use of classification systems published and maintained by the WHO.
+The aim is to strengthen European countries' implementation and use of classification systems published and maintained by the WHO.

 WHO.
 World Health Organization.
 The Chief Epidemiologist is the national contact to the International Health Regulations, which is an international agreement with the World Health Organization (WHO), to which Iceland is a member.
 The Chief Epidemiologist monitors the warnings from the WHO and assesses whether it is appropriate to recommend that epidemic prevention measures be taken.
 The Chief Epidemiologist then sends information to the WHO about events that may threaten public health and concern the international community.